LinuxForHealth/health-patterns/enrich/README.md

 You will also need to provide a hostname for your ingress.
 What this is and how it gets created will be unique to your cloud infrastructure.

 Once you know these values, use both of them to update the `ingress` section of the file ```helm-charts/health-patterns/values.yaml```  as shown below.
+Note that the ingress class currently defaults to `public-iks-k8s-nginx` so if that is your choice, no update to the ingress class is needed.
+However, the ingress hostname **MUST** be updated.

 ```
 ingress:
   enabled: &ingressEnabled true
-  class: &ingressClass <<classname>
+  class: &ingressClass public-iks-k8s-nginx
   hostname: &hostname <<external-hostname>>
 ```